datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 **What is the difference between soft and hard affinity?**
 > Soft affinity, which Linux uses, the scheduler only *tries* to schedule the
 > process to run on the same CPU.
-If it is infeasable, the process will be
+If the thread has waited long enough, the
+> process will be migrated to another CPU (it's cache will have disappeared
-> migrated to another CPU.
-With hard affinity, if the process is bound to CPU
+> anyway).
+With hard affinity, if the process is bound to CPU 0 - it can *only*
-> 0 - it can *only* execute on CPU 0.
+> execute on CPU 0.